ronisab/mult/README.md

-magnet - Extract Magnet from Torrent Websites index - Extract Direct Links from Bhadoo Index Folder URLs scrape - Extract Direct Links from Supported Sites gd - (or use /clone) Get GDrive Links for various Drive File Sharer
+magnet - Extract Magnet from Torrent Websites index - Extract Direct Links from Bhadoo Index Folder URLs scrape - Extract Direct Links from Supported Sites ytdl - (or /ytdlp) Extract DL Links using YT-DLP gd - (or use /clone) Get GDrive Links for various Drive File Sharer image2pdf - Convert Image to PDF rename - Rename a File in Telegram tgupload - Upload a File to Telegram takess - Take ScreenShot of a Webpage wayback - Generate WayBack of a Webpage
 ```

 <details>